Be kind to yourself.

 Because there’s something in the way.

-The road to self-acceptance and liberation can feel like trying to roll a heavy boulder up a hill in a rainstorm.
-The harder we push, the more our saturated shoes sink deeper into the sticky mud.
+The road to self-acceptance can feel like trying to roll a giant boulder up a hill in a rainstorm.
+The harder we push, the more our shoes sink deeper into the sticky mud.

 And that’s where the work is.